microchip-pic-avr-examples/avr128da48-cnano-manchester-mplab-mcc/Manchester_Decoder/README.md

 The Manchester code is a line code in which the encoding of each data bit is either a transition from LOW to HIGH or a transition from HIGH to LOW.
 It is a self-clocking signal with no DC component.

 This project focuses on the Manchester coding as per IEEE 802.3.
 The Manchester code combines data and clock into a single signal, where one clock cycle is a Manchester-bit period with a transition occurring in the middle of it.
-Logic `'0'` is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic `'1'` is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.
+Logic '`0`' is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic '`1`' is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.

 In this application, the Manchester communication parameters are:
 - Baud rate: 16000 bits/s
 - 8-bit transfer
 - MSb (Most Significant bit) is sent first
 - IEEE 802.3
-- Manchester version (negative edge is binary zero).
+- Manchester version (negative edge is binary zero)

 An example is presented in the figure below: